MITgcm/MITgcm/doc/examples/examples.rst

 that the frictional boundary layer is well resolved.

-Given our choice of :math:`\delta t`, the stability parameter to the horizontal Laplacian friction (Adcroft 1995 :cite:`adcroft:95`)
+Given our choice of :math:`\delta t`, the stability parameter for the horizontal Laplacian friction (Adcroft 1995 :cite:`adcroft:95`)

 .. math::
     :label: baro_laplacian_stability